How do I apply to become a Houston police officer?

 What if I already have an active Texas Commission on Law Enforcement (TCOLE) peace officer license?

 - You will not have to take the TCOLE test in the academy.
 If you have a minimum of three years of full-time law enforcement experience you may qualify for a lateral entry class.
-Click on Laterals in the menu bar above to see if you meet the requirements.

 What if I cannot pass the Physical Agility Test?